RichardOtter/Genealogy-scripts/RM/Test_External_Files/ReadMe.txt

 =========-
 Error message:
-RM-Python-config.ini file contains a format error Examine th efile visually and chek to see that it follows the rules mentioned above.
+RM-Python-config.ini file contains a format error

+Examine the file visually and check to see that it follows the rules mentioned above.
 If all else fails, start over with the supplied config file and make sure that it works, Then make your edits one by one to identify the problem.
 You may want to look at- https://en.wikipedia.org/wiki/INI_file